nextcloud/all-in-one/readme.md

 ### Access/Edit Nextcloud files/folders manually
 The files and folders that you add to Nextcloud are by default stored in the following directory: `/var/lib/docker/volumes/nextcloud_aio_nextcloud_data/_data/` on the host.
 If needed, you can modify/add/delete files/folders there but **ATTENTION**: be very careful when doing so because you might corrupt your AIO installation!
 Best is to create a backup using the built-in backup solution before editing/changing files/folders in there because you will then be able to restore your instance to the backed up state.

-After you are done modifying/adding/deleting files/folders, don't forget to apply the correct permissions by running: `sudo chown -R 33:0 /var/lib/docker/volumes/nextcloud_aio_nextcloud_data/_data/*` and `sudo chmod -R 750 /var/lib/docker/volumes/nextcloud_aio_nextcloud_data/_data/*` and rescan the files with `sudo docker exec -it nextcloud-aio-nextcloud php occ files:scan --all`.
+After you are done modifying/adding/deleting files/folders, don't forget to apply the correct permissions by running: `sudo chown -R 33:0 /var/lib/docker/volumes/nextcloud_aio_nextcloud_data/_data/*` and `sudo chmod -R 750 /var/lib/docker/volumes/nextcloud_aio_nextcloud_data/_data/*` and rescan the files with `sudo docker exec --user www-data -it nextcloud-aio-nextcloud php occ files:scan --all`.

 ### How to store the files/installation on a separate drive?
 You can move the whole docker library and all its files including all Nextcloud AIO files and folders to a separate drive by first mounting the drive in the host OS (NTFS is not supported) and then following this tutorial: https://www.guguweb.com/2019/02/07/how-to-move-docker-data-directory-to-another-location-on-ubuntu/<br>